cloudtnt-rcl/project-reports/papers/dmc-v1.md

 ## Interoperability Standards

-In an effort to standardize the structure of DMCs, there are a number of standards that have been developed.
+In an effort to standardize the structure of DMCs to mke them interoperable, there are a number of standards that have been developed.
 These various standards are described below.

 ### W3C Decentralized Identifiers